 But if you’re looking for some ways to put those three Cs into action, we chatted with some of the teachers on the Teach Starter team to get you exactly that!
 Here are some super easy classroom management ideas from classroom teachers!

-- Use them as a random name selector — You know how it goes, you ask for a volunteer and ALL the hands go up, now you can randomly pick a name out of a cup.
+- Use these equity sticks as a random name selector — You know how it goes, you ask for a volunteer and ALL the hands go up, now you can randomly pick a name out of a cup.

 - Keep track of students you have checked in on during individual work.
 Turn their name stick upside down when you have checked in!